beartype/beartype/doc/src/api_roar.rst

    (including :func:`beartype.door.die_if_unbearable` and
-   :func:`beartype.beartype`-decorated callables) raise instances of concrete subclasses of this abstract base class (ABC) when failing a type-check at call time (e.g., due to passing a parameter or returning a value violating a type hint annotating that parameter or return).
+   :func:`beartype.beartype`-decorated callables) raise instances of concrete subclasses of this abstract base class (ABC) when failing a type-check at call time – typically due to you passing a parameter or returning a value violating a type hint annotating that parameter or return.

+   For once, we're not the ones to blame.
+The relief in our cubicle is palpable.

 .. py:exception:: BeartypeCallHintForwardRefException